ayatokura/ai-openscale/wos-monitor-overview.md

 - For a Db2 database, enter the following information:

-  - Host name or IP address
+  - Host name or IP address, excluding the initial `https://` prefix and the final forward slash (/)
   - Port
   - Database (name)
   - Username